 - Divide remaining frosting up evenly depending how many colors you are using.
 Tint frosting your desired colors.

 - Fit a piping bag with a 1M piping tip or 2D piping tip.
 Add spoonfuls of frosting to the bag, alternating colors.
-You can watch me do this in the video above.
 Your piping bag will be marbled with different colors.
 Twist the open end shut and squeeze the frosting down to the tip.
 Squeeze some frosting onto a plate until you begin to see more than 1 color.
 (Or just pipe this onto a cupcake!)

-- Hydrangeas: You can watch me pipe hydrangeas in the video above.
-Place the piping tip on top of the edge of a cupcake.
+- Hydrangeas: Place the piping tip on top of the edge of a cupcake.
 Using steady and medium pressure, begin piping stars all around the edges, then fill in the center.
 For some flair, add a few white sugar pearls to the hydrangeas!

-- Roses: You can watch me pipe roses in the video above.
-Place the piping tip on top of the center of the cupcake.
+- Roses: Place the piping tip on top of the center of the cupcake.
 Using steady and medium pressure, pipe a tight spiral around the cupcake.
 Lessen some pressure as you come to the end.
 If the end looks a little messy, add some leaves using the 352 leaf piping tip.

-- Assemble the bouquet: You can watch me assemble and decorate the bouquet in the video above.
-Arrange cupcakes in a circular shape on a serving platter or food-safe tray.
+- Assemble the bouquet: Arrange cupcakes in a circular shape on a serving platter or food-safe tray.
 Use any extra cupcakes as decor around the bouquet or serve separately.
 Pipe leaves around any edges of cupcakes to fill the gaps.
 Pipe the stems coming out of the bottom of the bouquet.
 If desired, top the stems with green sprinkles.
 Using the 1M piping tip or 2D piping tip and any color frosting, pipe a bow on top of the stems.

 - Your bouquet is ready to serve!
 Store any leftovers in the refrigerator for up to 4-5 days.

-Make ahead tip: Make frosting 1 day in advance, cover it tightly and store in the refrigerator until ready to use the next day.
+- Make Ahead Instructions: Make frosting 1 day in advance, cover it tightly and store in the refrigerator until ready to use the next day.
 Beat it on medium speed with the mixer for a minute or two before using.

-One batch of my homemade vanilla cupcakes (what I used in the photos and video) yields 12 standard, plus 12 mini cupcakes.
+- Cupcakes: One batch of my homemade vanilla cupcakes (what I used) yields 12 standard, plus 12 mini cupcakes.
 I loved the variation of cupcake sizes for the cupcake bouquet presentation, but you can keep them all the same size if you prefer.